-Festival of Traditional Costume: 20th of August
+Festival of Traditional Costume: 18th of August

 This event takes place in Gura Raului, a village in Sibiu county, on a Sunday.
 After going to church villagers dress in their best costumes and meet in the center of the village, where they engage in local dances and other festivities.
 At the end of the day villagers and their guests get together for a meal made with local products.

-Traditional Music and Customs Festival “Dance at Prislop”: 20th of August
+Traditional Music and Customs Festival “Dance at Prislop”: 18th of August

 The Prislop Pass in the Carpathian Mountains is the place where this festival is held every year.
 After attending mass villagers parade in traditional costumes and then they meet to take part in local festivities: they dance, listen to folk music and eat savory, local dishes.
 Artists from Maramures, Suceava and Bistrita-Nasaud are invited.

 They can also have a guided tour of the city, watch an execution scene in the main square of Sibiu or have a go at shooting with a bow.
 All the time they will be enchanted by medieval music and dances.
 Find out more about the festival on their official website.

-Cheese and Brandy Festival: 26th of August – 27th of August
+Cheese and Brandy Festival: 24th of August – 25th of August

 This festival takes place in the village of Rasinari, Sibiu county to promote the local gastronomy.
 Rasinari is part of the Marginimea Sibiului region, holder of the title “European Destinations of Excellence” (2015).
 During two days participants can taste and buy local delicacies: cheese, mutton stew, ,,bulz’’ whilst listening to fold music and watching artistic programs.

-Dacian’s Marathon: 26th of August
+Dacian’s Marathon: 31st of August

 One of the notorious Romanian cultural events taking place in Sibiu is the Potter’s fair, a festival which attracts over 150 renowned craftsmen from the most important pottery schools in Romania: Horezu, Corund, Baia Mare, Oboga, Glogova, Marginea, Obârşa and Rădăuţi.
 Locals and tourist can admire and buy their works: pots, cruses, decorative jars, dishes and mugs, all made of clay.

-International Classical Music Festival “George Enescu”: 2nd of September – 24th of September
+International Classical Music Festival “George Enescu”: 31st of August – 22nd of September

-In 2017 the renowned pianist Lang Lang will come to Romania for the first time and Orchestra Dell’Accademia Nazionale di Santa Cecilia and National Orchestra of France also announced their presence.
+In 2017 the renowned pianist Lang Lang came to Romania for the first time and Orchestra Dell’Accademia Nazionale di Santa Cecilia and National Orchestra of France also announced their presence.
 Check out the official website for the full list of performances.

 Festivals marking the return of the shepherds

-Once fall comes shepherds come back to the villages and return the sheep to their owners.
-Events celebrating the end of the pastoral year are organized in various places across the country: in Bran, Brasov county, between the 30th of September and the 1st of October, in Baia de Fier, Gorj county and on the 17th of September, in Runcu, Dambovita county.
-In Poiana Sibiului, Sibiu county on the 20th of September there is a large sheep fair.
+In the past years there were events in the last weekend of September in Bran, Brasov county, on the third weekend on September in Baia de Fier, Gorj county and in Runcu, Dambovita county.
+In Poiana Sibiului, Sibiu county on the 19th of September there was a large sheep fair.
 Participants can watch villagers parading in traditional costumes, listen to folk music and try fresh cheese made by shepherds, usually accompanied by a glass of home-made wine.